Subscribe to Office of Technology's Newsletter

 Did you know that UCR has over 500 available technologies to license that span from plant varieties, battery technologies, to bio-markers?
 Here are 3 of the many cutting-edge patents that can be licensed!

-PI: Michael Zachariah, Chemical & Environmental Engineering
+PI: Yujie Men, Chemical & Environmental Engineering

 Applications: